 The fee for individual sessions is $120.00 per 55-minute session.
 The fee for an assessment which is required to participate in our programs is $120.00 which includes a review of testing reports, etc. in advance.
 The fee for Social Thinking Groups and Lego Social Thinking groups is $70 per session.
 Tuition for social skills programs vary by program.
 Payment is due at the time of service and can be made by cash, check or Venmo.
 Please note that Center for ADHD does not accept credit card payment.

-Why do you require individual sessions with new students before they can start in your groups?
+Why do you require an assessment with new students before they can start in your groups or social skills programs?

 There seems to be a lot of social skills groups in the area.
 What makes you unique?

-What sets us apart from other social skills providers is our level of training and experience.
-As one of the only clinicians in the Philadelphia area to have attended the Social Thinking Clinical Training program at the Social Thinking Clinic in San Jose, California Ryan has used Social Thinking since 2011 with great results.
+Our level of training and experience.
+As one of the only clinicians in the Philadelphia area and Southern New Jersey to have attended the Social Thinking Clinical Training program at the Social Thinking Clinic in San Jose, California Ryan has used Social Thinking since 2011 with great results.
 He received a Social Thinking® Clinical Training Level 1 Certificate of Completion.

 We understand from first-hand experience the nuances of male-male communication and friendships, how to successfully be part of a male peer group and all of the “hidden rules” that exist when boys and young men spend time together.